Semantic-Org/Semantic-UI/README.md

 For developers, this means defining class names for UI elements, outlining states that an elements can exist, and describing common variations of that element.

-### Download
+### Getting Started

+The Semantic library describes many UI elements which might not exist on every website.
+In most instances it might be best to build a custom build with only the components you need.

 You can use our build tool to select only the components you want

     http://semantic-ui.com/download

+Or download the entire library and build out the code yourself using Grunt or another package management system.

+    git clone git@github.com:quirkyinc/semantic.git

-Or download the whole kit and kaboodle
+If you prefer to download the whole kit and kaboodle you can grab that as well.
     http://semantic-ui.com/ui/semantic.min.css
     http://semantic-ui.com/ui/semantic.min.js